ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ## Types

-CKEditor types can be installed from [@types/ckeditor](https://www.npmjs.com/package/@types/ckeditor).
+CKEditor 4 types can be installed from [@types/ckeditor](https://www.npmjs.com/package/@types/ckeditor).
 Note that they are not maintained by the CKEditor team, so we cannot guarantee that they are up to date.

 ## CKEditor 4 Angular Integration Demo

-See the {@linkexample angular working "CKEditor 4 Angular Integration" sample} that showcases the most iomportant features of the integration, including choosing the editor type, configuration and events, or setting up two-way data binding.
+See the {@linkexample angular working "CKEditor 4 Angular Integration" sample} that showcases the most important features of the integration, including switching the editor type, configuration and events, or setting up two-way data binding.